 No. 1: Nov.
 20, 2010

 Auburn had done everything asked of them.
 Beaten three Top 15 teams, set nearly every school offensive record in the book, yet it still wasn’t enough as the Tigers sat at No. 2 as Georgia came to town Nov.
 13. After trailing 21-7 in the first quarter, the Tigers tied the game at the half and then never trailed again.
-After the grueling match that got a little chippy at the end and resulted in the ejection of two players, the Tigers needed the off week to get more defensive linemen ready to step in for the first half of the Iron Bowl.
-Although it seemed like the off week was a curse at the beginning of the Iron Bowl in Tuscaloosa, with No. 9 Alabama taking a 24-0 lead, the Tigers took another off week at halftime and came back rested and focused to go on to win one of the greatest Iron Bowl comebacks of all time, 28-27.
+After the grueling match that got a little chippy at the end (and resulted in two players ejected), the Tigers needed the off week to get more defensive linemen ready to step in for the first half of the Iron Bowl.
+Although it seemed like the off week was a curse at the beginning of the Iron Bowl in Tuscaloosa, with No. 9 Alabama taking a 24-0 lead, the Tigers took another off week at halftime, coming back rested and focused to go on to win one of the greatest Iron Bowl comebacks of all time, 28-27.
 Of course, the Tigers went right back to work the next week, dismantling South Carolina in the SEC Championship before taking a month off prior to the BCS Championship Game.
-And, of course, they won that one too.
+They won that one, too.

 Nov.
 17, 2007